sameeraswal/Suzuki_Arena-1/api/readme.md

-install all packages by running "npn install" command server is running on port is runnng on 4500
+Entry point or file is index.js in this project Install all packages by running "npn install" command Server is runnng on port 4500

-import two collection which is inside database_master folder import json file for 2 documents for mongo database .
-2 json files attached databse name should be suzukiQuiz two collection inside this db are  employees and rounds. import these two colections files
+Create database name as suzukiQuiz in mongodb
+Create two collections as "employees" and "rounds" inside this "suzukiQuiz" database.

+Two json files "employees" and "rounds" are inside api/database_master folder.
+Imort employees file inside employees collection Import rounds file inside rounds collection

-3 apis are in it
+There are 4 apis in this project
-for all the urls ,postman api collection json file is attached inside suzukiApis folder.you can import this folder on postman
+For all the urls , api collection json file suzukiApi.postman_collection.json is attached inside api/suzukiApis folder.you can import This folder on postman

+Run the following command to run this project node index